QuantEcon/lecture-source-py/source/rst/heavy_tails.rst

 Next let's look at some financial data.

-Our aim is to plot the daily change in the price of Amazon (AMZN) stock for the period 1st January 2015 to 1st November 2019,
+Our aim is to plot the daily change in the price of Amazon (AMZN) stock for the period from 1st January 2015 to 1st November 2019.

 This equates to daily returns if we set dividends aside.